Knowing how to refinish hardwood floors will ensure this beautiful material looks its best throughout its long lifetime.

 - Sanding a floor in a single room will take up to a day.
 You will likely need to go over it more than once, and sanding awkward edges and room shapes will slow you down.

-- Cleaning a floor takes 1-2 hours, then 24-48 to dry before you can apply a finish.
+- Cleaning a floor takes one to two hours, then 24 to 48 to dry before you can apply a finish.